Opioid Addiction Treatment | California Behavioral Health

 Illicit opioids

-Illicit opioids are often ingested in powdered or chunky form ranging from white to brown or black in color.
+Illicit opioids are often ingested in powdered or chunky form, ranging from white to brown or black.

 What is the difference between opiates and opioids?